SAP/node-rfc/doc/usage.md

 API: [api/client](api.md#client)

-Using the client instance, ABAP RFMs can be consumed from NodeJS.
+Using the client instance, ABAP RFMs can be consumed from Node.js.
 The client constructor requires [connection parameters](#connection-parameters) to ABAP backend system and, optionally, [client options](#client-options).

 ### Connection Parameters

-Connection parameters are provided as simple NodeJS object.
+Connection parameters are provided as simple Node.js object.
 The complete list of supported parameters is given in `sapnwrfc.ini` file, located in SAP NWRFC SDK `demo` folder.

 ```javascript
 const abapConnection = {